 Why These Bindings Were Chosen

-The Strata has had a firm grip on this spot for the last few years and once again they were a no brainer.
-The Strata is $39 cheaper than the average price of this whole category, and were the #1 bindings in our Top 10 All-Mountain bindings, which doesn't take price into account.
+The longstanding Cartel are $45 cheaper than the average price of this whole category, and ranked in our Top 10 All-Mountain bindings, which doesn't take price into account.

-And in that top 10, the average price was $323, putting the Strata $64 cheaper than the average of those that featured in the top 10, the highest of which cost $120 more than the Strata.
+And in that top 10, the average price was $367, putting the Cartel $68 cheaper than the average of those that featured in the top 10.

 Some other notable numbers:

-- The Strata was the lowest priced binding in the top half of this list (top 12 scorers).
+- The Cartel was the lowest priced binding in the top half of this list (top 15).

-- Of the 7 bindings costing $259 or less, not named the Strata, the average score was 75.5.
-This is compared to the Strata at 90.9 points!
+- Of the 6 bindings costing $299 or less, not including the Cartel, the average score was 80.2.
+This is compares to the Cartel at 85.5 points.

 Alternatives